THE 30°-60°-90° TRIANGLE

 Or, more simply, cot 30° = tan 60°.

 As for the cosine, it is the ratio of the adjacent side to the hypotenuse.
 Therefore,

 Before we come to the next Example, here is how we relate the sides and angles of a triangle:

 If an angle is labeled capital A, then the side opposite will be labeled small a.
 Similarly for angle B and side b, angle C and side c.

 Example 3.
-Solve the right triangle ABC if angle A is 60°, and side c is 10 cm.
+Solve the right triangle ABC if angle A is 60°, and side AB is 10 cm.

-Whenever we know the ratio numbers, the student should use this method of similar figures to solve the triangle, and not the trigonometric Table.
+Again: When we know the ratio numbers, then to solve the triangle the student should use this method of similar figures, not the trigonometric functions.

-(In Topic 6, we will solve right triangles the ratios of whose sides we do not know.)
+(In Topic 10, we will solve right triangles whose ratios of sides we do not know.)